 You can use an app on the phone to get suggestions from tuner maker about how to get your drums tuned finely and a great plus of this tuner is that you can tune your drums by note, which is great in a recording setting especially.

-5. TAMATW100 Tension Watch
+4. TAMATW100 Tension Watch

 The Importance of Tuning Your Drums

 A well-tuned cheap drum kit can actually sound better than a badly tuned professional sets (If you don’t believe me, check out the great video below).
 Beginners may not acknowledge that drums should be treated as they are: tuned instruments!